wandb/wandb/README-dev.md

 and information given to the user when settings are overwritten to inform the user.
 Examples of sources of settings:

- - Enforced settings from organization, team, project
+ - Enforced settings from organization, team, user, project
  - settings set by environment variables: WANDB_PROJECT=
  - settings passed to wand function: wandb.init(project=)
  - Default settings from organization, team, project